vosmont/Vera-Plugin-ZiGateGateway/README.md

 #### Set the serial connection

-Assign the serial port of the dongle to the plugin : go to "Apps/Develop Apps/Serial Port Configuration" and select from "Used by device" drop down list the "Edisio Gateway".
+Assign the serial port of the dongle to the plugin : go to "Apps/Develop Apps/Serial Port Configuration" and select from "Used by device" drop down list the "ZiGate Gateway".
 Set the following parameters :

 ```